qiime2/qiime2.org/index.md

 ::::
 :::::

-## 📈 Interact with QIIME 2 results and view their data provenance
+## 📈 Interact with QIIME 2 results and explore how they were generated

-The new QIIME 2 View is completed re-written, enabling us to bring new features to you quicker.
+The new [QIIME 2 View](https://view.qiime2.org) is completed re-written, enabling us to bring new features to you quicker.
 For now, check out the new dynamic [`Visualization` gallery](https://view.qiime2.org) and consider sharing some of your favorite QIIME 2 results with the community.

-Your analysis is too complex to remember what you did, so QIIME 2 records the steps you took.
+Your analysis is complex - QIIME 2 records the steps you took to be sure that your work will be reproducible by you or others.

 ```{mermaid}
 flowchart LR